psumin/SoS-simulation-engine/README.md

 [Process]

-Checkout our Dynamic-SoS where you want it installed.
+Checkout our Dynamic SIMVA-SoS where you want it installed.
 $ git clone https://github.com/sumin0407/SoS-simulation-engine.git
 Please import the stored libraries in project structure.
 These libraries are used for writing logs in Excel file.